 Hard or tech skills are those that are tangible and display your ability to perform concrete tasks.

-Your resume can contain four to eight skill bullets highlighting competencies you’ve obtained throughout your career.
+Your resume can contain skill bullets highlighting competencies you’ve obtained throughout your career.
 Your bullets should be relevant and specific to the position for which you’re applying.

 Search the job ad for key required skills.
-When choosing your bullets, be mindful of how each skill is useful and necessary to the employer and the eld.
+When choosing your bullets, be mindful of how each skill is useful and necessary to the employer.
 Add additional descriptive words to take your bullets from generic to field-specific.

 |People (Soft) Skill Examples

 ||Technical (Hard) Skill Examples